schwabmi/presentations/2023-05-05-sighum/slides.md

 <br />

 <span style="font-style: italic;">
-TUCKED on a shelf inside a corner cabinet in the living room of Helen Barolini's Carpenter Gothic cottage here sits a crudely shaped tin heart with a tubular sheath for a backing.
 [. . .]
  It forms the underpinnings for Ms. Barolini's epic saga ''Umbertina,'' [. . .] ''It is the Madonna of Italian-American literature in that it shows the transition from the Italian immigrant to American citizen like no other book of its genre.''
 [. . .] </span>